Here are 5 facts about the Selma march you may not know

 One of the first images that comes to mind when Selma is mentioned is likely Dr. Martin Luther King marching hand in hand with dozens of civil rights advocates throughout the streets.
 Less well-known is Jimmie Lee Jackson — the man whose death set the demonstrations in motion.

 Jackson was a 26-year-old African-American who was fatally shot on February 18, 1965, by an Alabama state trooper while he was in Marion protesting the arrest of Southern Christian Leadership Conference field secretary James Orange.
 Jackson was reportedly attempting to stop his grandfather and mother from being beaten when the trooper shot him in the stomach.
-Jackson died eight days later and a memorial was held after.
+Jackson died eight days later.

 Civil rights leaders Martin Luther King Jr. spoke at Jackson's funeral.
 In the summer of 1965, King gave a speech in Syracuse where he mentioned Jackson's death.